 Potomac Bay Estates property owners are subject to the following dues and fees.

-As of 2019, dues are $200 per lot, due April 1.
+Effective April 1, 2020, dues are $300 per lot, due April 1.
 All property owners are liable for annual dues.

 Our fiscal year is April 1 to March 31.

 Water system fees

 Potomac Bay Estates maintains a community water system with two wells and associated control systems.
 Water is provided to each lot through a system of underground water mains with water connection boxes and taps at each lot.

 Houses connected to the community water system pay a water fee of $325 per year, due April 1.

 Empty lots on which no house is connected to the water system are not liable for the $325 annual water usage fee.

 A few homes have their own wells and are not connected to the community water system; these homes do not pay the $325 annual water fee.